 Jodrell Bank Observatory, Cheshire

-A great pick for families, this Cheshire music festival takes inspiration from its location in the grounds of observatory and brings a touch of science to the experience.
+A great pick for families, this Cheshire music festival takes inspiration from its location in the grounds of an observatory and brings a touch of science to the experience.
 In addition to the big performances on the main stage, the kid-friendly event hosts numerous mind-boggling experiments, as well as talks and discussions.
-There’s even a dedicated Space Camp for the kids to get involved with the experiments.
 And at night, the site comes to life, with The Outer Space areas illuminated with a series of light sculptures.

-None of this comes at the cost of the music, which is still a star of the affair.
-This year sees Groove Armada, Mogwai, Metronomy, Tim Peake — and very excitingly — Björk with the Hallé Orchestra headlining the main stage, with an extensive list of genre-crossing other acts also booked to appear.
+None of this comes at the cost of the music, which is still very much the star of the affair.
+This year sees Róisín Murphy, Django Django, Pavement and Grace Jones headlining the main stage, with an extensive list of genre-crossing other acts also booked to appear.

 Nozstock The Hidden Valley Festival

-This year, Sister Sledge is the main musical event, alongside comedian and musician Bill Bailey.
-Huey Morgan, Flava D and many more also join the musical line-up, while activities include a clay workshop, yoga, poetry workshop and DJ classes for little ones.
+This year, Fat Freddy’s Drop is the main musical event, alongside reggae legends The Wailers, Shy FX Ft.
+Stamina FC, Grandmaster Flash on the musical line-up, while activities include a clay workshop, yoga, poetry workshop and DJ classes for little ones.